Himanxusharma/easy-chrome/README.md

 - Prevents accidental closing
 - Browser restart preservation

+### Take Screenshot
+- Capture a screenshot of the current tab
+- Save the screenshot to your device
+- Quick and easy access to visual content

+### Group Tabs
+- Creates a new group for all tabs in the current window
+- Groups are named with the current date (e.g., "31 Mar")
+- One group per day for better organization
+- Automatically adds new tabs to the existing group for the day
+- Easy to identify and manage your daily browsing sessions

 ## 🔒 Permissions Used

 The extension requires the following permissions to function properly: